raspberrypilearning/3D-scene/en/step_2.md

 ## Get inspiration

 You are going to create a '3D scene' project that can be controlled using slider variables.
 The theme of the project and the way the sprites look and move, is up to you.
-You will also include variables so that the user can customise the scene using sliders.

 You can get ideas for your own project by investigating projects created by others.

 --- task ---

-In the example below, the moon can be programmed to rise about the silhouetted **Rooftops** because they are both sprites.
-By developing some of your scenery as sprites you can create some interesting, 3-dimensional effects which will make your scenery appear more realistic.
+The **Moon** is able to rise from behind the **Rooftops** because the **Rooftops** is a sprite rather than a part of the backdrop.

++ The backdrop is **always** at the back and cannot move
++ Sprites can move around the screen and be infront of or behind other sprites

 **Rising moon**: [See inside](https://scratch.mit.edu/projects/445119855/editor){:target="_blank"}